the Power of Idea Validation: From Concepts to Unicorns

 18. MVP Testing with Prototyping Tools

 Create an MVP to test your concept.
-Use tools like InVision or Figma to make a model.
+Use tools like InVision or Figma to make a prototype.
 It’s like presenting a sculpture made of Jell-O; it’s not finished, but it sure gives you a taste.

 19. Email List Building with Mailchimp